Code-Mine-Development/test-run/Backend/Implementation/PHP Implementation tests.md

 ***
 ## 1 - Collection
 ### 1.0 - Base Collection

-To complete Collection test, solve all 4 tasks that are described below.

 #### Task A - Create interface `ItemInterface` that will specify following methods:

 - [ ] `getName() : string`